 Tend to your spirit as you would a garden and watch your whole life bloom. ―Helen Russell

-How did I get to this place where I embody my personal power?
+How did I get to this place where I thrive?

 And let me be clear: It’s not that I don’t ever feel down, angry or sad now.
 I’m human!
 My emotions ebb & flow just like everyone else’s – that’s what being alive is all about, right?
 The problem is that, when you’re disconnected from yourself, you might not even be able to feel those emotions or know how to truly be with them.
 The difference for me now is that I can feel & embrace whatever my emotions are, soothe myself, and allow them to move through me.